dbca-wa/ingest-azblob-to-pg/readme.md

-# BlobTrigger - Python
+# ingest-azblob-to-pg - Python

-The `BlobTrigger` makes it incredibly easy to react to new Blobs inside of Azure Blob Storage.
-This sample demonstrates a simple use case of processing data from a given Blob using Python.

-## How it works

-For a `BlobTrigger` to work, you provide a path which dictates where the blobs are located inside your container, and can also help restrict the types of blobs you wish to return.
-For instance, you can set the path to `samples/{name}.png` to restrict the trigger to only the samples path and only blobs with ".png" at the end of their name.
+This function app is intended to be wired up to an eventgrid `blobtrigger` event that picks up blobs from a storage container and processes them into a staging area for further processing.

 ## Initial setup

+- Clone this repository
-Setup venv ```python3 -m venv .venv```, then use vscode to run debug or run pipInstall tasks
+- Setup venv ```python3 -m venv .venv```, then use vscode to run debug or run pipInstall tasks

-## Learn more

-<TODO> Documentation
+- Configure `local.settings.json`
+- Upload settings to a function app (easiest to create in portal then deploy from VS Code)
+- Deploy project to a function app